 BIOL 355 General Ecology - The study of the principles of ecology.
 Organismal, ecosystem, population, community, landscape, and global ecology will be covered.
 Focus on how the planet functions in both an evolutionary and ecological framework.
-Not for Biology major credit, but acceptable for Biology minor or General Science major.
+Not for Biology major credit, but acceptable for Biology.
 Lecture and laboratory.
 Prerequisites: 210, 211 and MATH 140, or consent of the instructor.
 3 credits.

 BIOL 375 Field Zoology - Field techniques and principles used to study populations of birds and mammals, emphasizing those of the Pacific Northwest.
 Includes identification and classification, population ecology, adaptations to the environment, field techniques, and preparation of museum specimens.
-Not for Biology major credit, but acceptable for Biology minor or General Science major.
+Not for Biology major credit, but acceptable for Biology minor.
 Lecture and laboratory.
 Prerequisites: either 210/211, or 306; MATH 105 or equivalent.
 3 credits.
 (NW)